Who am I?

 If you are interested, below are a few words on myself.

-• Late 2000s
+Late 2000s

 Attended a modern languages high school, one of the best choices of my life.
+There, I learnt fluent English 🇬🇧, current Spanish 🇪🇸 and a barely passable German 🇩🇪.

-• Early to late 2010s
+Early to mid 2010s

 Completely switched career and went for a computer science background.

-Attended the Università Statale di Milano and earned two degrees: a bachelors' degree in Computer Science for Digital Communication (such a complex name..) and a masters' degree in Computer Science.
+Attended the Università Statale di Milano and earned two degrees: a bachelors' degree in Computer Science for Digital Communication (such a complex name...) and a masters' degree in Computer Science.

 In those years, I developed a passion for FOSS software, particularly the Linux world 🐧.
 I even attended a LUG called LinuxVar.

-• Late 2010s
+Late 2010s

 Began working in a software consulting company in Milan as a back-end dev.
+Refined my strictly academic CS background with some on-the-job competence and real-world projects.

-• Early 2020s
+Early to mid 2020s

 Hobbies and other stuff